Blog

 Where did the idea of coworking recording studios come from?

 Coworking recording studios were born out of the need for artists, content creators, and podcasters to access high-quality recording studios on-demand.
-For Jason Jet, Founder at Grindhaus, the idea came after he struggled to find a recording studio to work out of in New York City, forcing him to make music in his noisy (and distracting) apartment.
+For Jason Jet, Founder at Grindhausuas, the idea came after he struggled to find a recording studio to work out of in New York City, forcing him to make music in his noisy and distracting apartment.

-He dreamt of creating a “YMCA for musical artists”, a place where anyone could walk in off the street and start making music, no experience required.
+He dreamt of creating a “YMCA for musical artists”, a place where anyone could walk in and start making music with minimal experience.
 Now, that dream is alive and well with Grindhaus.

-Traditionally, if someone wanted to record a song or a podcast episode, they would need to access a professional recording studio.
-These recording studios were:
+In the past, if someone wanted to record a song or a podcast episode, they would be faced with recording studios that were:

 • Overly complex and expensive